 Knowing Your Audience

-The clearest indicator of employer support for a college is willingness to hire the college’s graduates.
+The clearest indicator of employer support for a college is willingness to hire the college’s graduates/completers.
 To best serve local employers, colleges must be aware of the evolving needs of businesses in the regions they serve.
 For that need-sensing to produce results, it cannot be a reactive process.
 Rather, colleges must be proactive in giving employers opportunities to share information on a regular basis.

 It is critically important for employers to keep colleges apprised of industry trends.
-Detailed information from employers on training needs, hiring needs (both short- and long-term), retirement projections, and strategies for growing their employment base will help colleges build industry-informed programs.
+Detailed information from employers on evolving skills, training needs, hiring needs (both short- and long-term), retirement projections, and strategies for growing their employment base will help colleges build industry-informed programs.

 Information can be gathered from businesses in a variety of ways, such as attending meetings of employer associations, economic development or workforce development boards, and chambers of commerce, or by participating in other activities hosted by groups outside the college.
 Information can also be gathered through college-driven activities such as employer roundtables, one-on-one outreach, partnering between continuing education and academic divisions, and employer satisfaction surveys.